This post may contain affiliate links. Read my Disclosure statement.

 These next two images are typical scenes along the highway that winds its way through Ouarzazate Province, Morocco.
 Is this the children’s playground?

 Ksar Ait Ben Haddou is a Unesco World Heritage Centre and a great example of southern Moroccan architecture.
 A ksar is a group of earthen buildings surrounded by high walls.
 If you look closely, you can see a camel (dromedary) in the lower right corner, but it blends in well.
 This ancient structure is a Hollywood favourite location for movies and TV series.
-Game of Throne fans
+Game of Thrones fans

 Our group of intrepid #RYCurie travellers scramble up a nearby clay hill to get a better view of Ksar Ait Ben Haddou.